inaki1111/ur5_gra_ros2/README.md

 * LTS support from may 2024 to may 2029
 * gz harmonic supported until Jan.
 2028
   * conf ur: https://github.com/UniversalRobots/Universal_Robots_ROS2_GZ_Simulation

+### ISAACSIM

+This docker container includes a version of ISAACSIM 5.0 to run examples in conjunction with the UR5e robot.
+For more information on instalation or manipulation, please refere to this respository: https://github.com/inaki1111/IsaacSim

 ### References